Pauline Mourot

 Firms, Markets, and the Division of Labor: The Case of Physicians

 Why and how do physicians co-locate to provide care?
 We establish several novel facts regarding this question.
-First, the number of healthcare establishments grows with an elasticity near one with market size, so that a doubling of population results in twice as many healthcare establishments.
-Notably, the average size of healthcare establishments does not increase measurably with the market size.
-We also show that the composition of establishments varies substantially with market size, even though they remain the same size.
+First, the number of healthcare organizations grows with an elasticity near one with market size, so that a doubling of population results in twice as many healthcare organizations.
+Notably, the average size of healthcare organizations does not increase measurably with the market size.
+We also show that the composition of organizations varies substantially with market size, even though they remain the same size.
 As market size grows, physicians co-locate more with same-specialty colleagues, individually produce a narrower set of services, and collectively produce a larger set and volume of services.
-These results suggest that coordination costs substantially constrain establishment size.
+These results suggest that coordination costs substantially constrain organization size.
 In addition, they imply that same-specialty colleagues become more valuable as the market size grows due to an increasingly fine division of labor, allowing for production efficiencies.

 Teaching